Evolutionary Behavioral Ecology

 Spider Linyphia litigiosa (Linyphiidae).
 (Linyphia litigiosa = Neriene litigiosa).

-I thank the late Dr. Allen Stokes for getting me started on my research with sierra dome spiders.
-I took his field course in animal behavior at Flathead Lake Biological Station in the summer of 1980.
-Dr. Stokes' intelligence, indefatigable curiosity, and unwavering encouragement got me started on a project that profoundly influenced my personal and professional life by revealing to me a window, straight into the heart of nature, that is always wide open.
-Feel that crystal breeze, if you dare.
+I thank the late Dr. Allen Stokes for getting me started on my sierra dome spider research.
+I took his 8-week field course in animal behavior at Flathead Lake Biological Station in the summer of 1980.
+Dr. Stokes' intelligence, indefatigable curiosity, love of observation, and unwavering encouragement got me started on a project that profoundly influences my personal and professional life.
+The complex life of this creature, and the Darwinian algorithms natural selection has provided it to deal with so many challenges to its survival and reproduction, gave me a window, wide open, straight into the heart of nature.
+Throw open that window for yourself.
+Get to know the evolutionary behavioral ecology of some creature, deeply, in nature, and let the crystal breeze that flows through gradually clarify, defog, and make sober your view of what it means to be a product of natural selection, if you dare.

 In my research on the metabolic capacities demonstrated by male sierra dome spiders during their elaborate strenuous copulatory courtship, I have found that both metabolic efficiency (microwatts consumed per unit of courtship performance) and maximum metabolic rate (sustainable aerobic capacity) are positively selected by females.
 Two overt male traits independently predict fertilization success, body mass and copulatory vigor (measured as intromission rate - the number of separate genitalic connections made by the male per unit time during copulatory courtship).
 Metabolic efficiency is correlated with male body mass (even after compensating for the expected allometric relationship) and aerobic capacity with copulatory vigor.
 Interestingly, due to some fundamental physiological trade-off (maybe to do with accelerating rates of oxygen free-radicals with increasing metabolic rates) efficiency and maximum metabolic rate are negatively correlated in the general male population.
 By simultaneously selecting positively for both of these traits, females are effectively shopping for the least negative trade-off between these two viability-enhancing physiological traits.
 In other words, by cross-referencing body mass and courtship performance, females are sexually selecting for metabolic power: the maximum rate at which the male can perform useful metabolic work (as opposed, for example, to "work" wasting calories in the production of heat or unnecessary movement.